Location: San Diego, CA

 - Gain the tools to assess and strengthen faculty culture and the student experience.

-- Learn specific strategies to support your faculty in fostering a student-centered environment.
+- Explore specific strategies to support your faculty in fostering a student-centered environment.

-- Develop a comprehensive framework for attracting, developing, retaining, and rewarding effective and mission-aligned faculty.
+- Learn a comprehensive framework for attracting, developing, retaining, and rewarding effective and mission-aligned faculty.

 Who Should Attend: